Body protection made easy

 Make the most of your body protector

-Body protectors should be replaced at least every three to five years, after which the impact absorption properties of the foam may have started to decline.
+Body protectors should be replaced at least every three to five years, depending on frequency of use and how well the garment has been cared for.
+After 5 years the impact absorption properties of the foam may have started to decline and if the garment sustains impacts through falls, then the ability of the foam to absorb future impacts will have been compromised.

-Garments bearing the now obsolete Level 5 or 7, Class 1, 2 or 3 labels will no longer be effective and should be replaced.
-You should now also think about replacing garments with the 2000 label with a garment bearing the current BETA 2009 Standard.
+Garments bearing the now obsolete Level 5 or 7, Class 1, 2 or 3 labels and BETA 2000 Level 1, 2 or 3 should not be worn.
+You should be wearing a garment bearing the current BETA 2018 Standard.

 If you should have a heavy fall, your body protector should be checked immediately for dents.
 The foam will expand back to its original shape within 30 minutes; but if a dent is showing on examination, then it’s likely that this part of the garment has lost its impact absorption properties and should be replaced.